-Easy writing tips to improve your writing accuracy.
+You should always be ready to improve your writing accuracy.

-Always make sure your writing is of a very high standard before you share it with the world.
+Always make sure that your writing is of a very high standard before you share it with the world.

-Ten quick online grammar and writing tips
+Ten quick grammar and writing tips and tricks

 1. Always check that your verb agree with its subject.
 I hates this mistake with a passion.